 As you can see, the method is legitimate and doesn’t require jumping through impossible hoops to complete.

 What If I Don’t Have A Windows 7 Or Windows 8 Key?

-If you don’t own a Windows 7 or Windows 8 product key you are unfortunately out of luck.
+If you don’t own a Windows 7 or Windows 8 product key, you are out of luck.

-Apart from diving into the murky world of torrents and cracked versions riddled with unexpected complications, potential trojans, malware, and viruses, the only option is to spend some cash.
-We strongly advise against obtaining a free illegal copy of Windows 10 – they are prone to crashes and are vulnerable to exploits.
+Apart from diving into the dreary world of torrents and cracked versions riddled with unexpected complications, potential trojans, malware, and viruses, the only option is to spend some cash.
+We strongly advise against opting for a free illegal copy of Windows 10 – they are prone to crashes and are vulnerable to exploits.

 The Final Word